tagnja/blog/source/_posts/java-deep-container.md

 ### PriorityQueue

 An unbounded priority queue based on a priority heap.
-The elements of the priority queue are ordered according to their natural ordering (ascending order. sort by e1.compareTo(e2)), or by a [`Comparator`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) provided at queue construction time, depending on which constructor is used.
+The elements of the priority queue are ordered according to their natural Order (ascending order. sort by e1.compareTo(e2)), or by a [`Comparator`](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) provided at queue construction time, depending on which constructor is used.
 A priority queue does not permit `null` elements.
-A priority queue relying on natural ordering also does not permit insertion of non-comparable objects.
+A priority queue relying on natural Order also does not permit insertion of non-comparable objects.

 Its implementation provides O(log(n)) time for the enqueuing and dequeuing methods (`offer`, `poll`, `remove()` and `add`); linear time for the `remove(Object)` and `contains(Object)` methods; and constant time for the retrieval methods (`peek`, `element`, and `size`).